 How do I apply for services?

-- Call the CCHSCN office serving your county (see office list below); or
+- Call the OCHSCN office serving your county (see office list below); or

 - Call 800-232-1160; or

 Email your request and let us know which county you live in.
-You will be contacted by a CCSHCN staff person.
+You will be contacted by a OCSHCN staff person.